zafriii/Scribble-App/README.md

 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
 - Check the live site -https://scribble-noteapp.netlify.app  (With login-Functionality)
 - Check the live site - https://scribbleagain.netlify.app   (Without login-Functionality)

+- A note-taking app featuring a text area for writing notes, a 'Copy' button for duplicating the content within the text area, and the ability to save the data locally on the device's storage via localStorage.